houmain/keymapper/README.md

 ### Key names

-The keys are named after their scancodes and not affected by the present keyboard layout.
+The keys are named after their scancodes and are not affected by the present keyboard layout.
-The names have been chosen to match on what the [web browsers](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code) have agreed upon, so this [handy website](http://keycode.info/) can be used to get a key's name.
+The names have been chosen to match on what the [web browsers](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code/code_values) have agreed upon, so this [handy website](http://keycode.info/) can be used to get a key's name.
 For convenience the letter and digits keys are also named ```A``` to ```Z``` and ```0``` to ```9```.
 The logical keys ```Shift```, ```Control``` and ```Meta``` are also defined (each matches the left and right modifier keys).
 There are also [virtual keys](#virtual-keys) for state switching and an [Any](#any-key) key.

 ### Input expressions